chainstacklabs/developer-hub-content/coding-articles/yehia-article-thegraph/Article.md

 yarn codegen
 ```

 That's all now.
-All initialize the ERC20 smart contract object
+All initialize the ERC20 smart contract object.

 ```
   // In src/swap-pairs.ts inside hanldePaireCreated